You have received an offer of admission for graduate study at UC Davis. You have submitted your Statement of Intent to Register. What's next?

 Week of Orientation and Welcome (WOW!) is a week-long series of workshops, presentations and activities designed to introduce graduate students and postdoctoral scholars to the resources and services available at UC Davis.
 Topics and activities include:

 - Making the most of graduate school

 - Securing funding during graduate school

 - Diversity and diversity services at UC Davis

 - Student health and health care

-Register or find out more about this year's Week of Orientation and Welcome.
+All three orientations are held each September, with WOW! following GDOP and IGSO.
+Register or find out more about this year's Orientation programs.

 Thank You for Choosing UC Davis